danilolc/pk2/README.md

 To add a new episode, just download the zip file and extract it to its respective path inside "res/".

-# Known bugs:
- -There is no colision between player and sprites wall

- -SDL_mixer don't work on Windows

 # Things to add or change:
  -Put new options in settings.ini

  -Set energy to update before draw on screen

- -Draw movable blocks outside screen

  -Open a level with arguments to LevelEditor test